Buy to let interest rates: new affordability criteria

+As part of the buy to let interest rates: new affordability criteria, changes to stress tests are also proposed.
 In addition the mortgage interest rate stress test is likely to use figures over 5.5%, indeed many lenders are already using 5.9% as their stress test interest rate level.
 What this means is that whatever mortgage interest a lender is charging your finances will be tested as if you were going to be paying 5.9% interest.
 Added to this is the majority of lenders are now requiring rental income to be 145% of the monthly repayment based on the stress test, instead of the previously used 125%.
 This is likely to mean that some, if not many landlords are going to struggle to remortgage every two to three years (or at the end of a discounted period) and unlikely to be able to release equity to buy more properties.
 Its not so much the 145% that is a problem because one would hope that rental income would be much greater than the 125% used previously anyway.
 It is the rise in the interest rate stress test in addition to the 145% that is more likely to impact on landlords.

 Tenants will of course be paying the price of these new rules and rents, that were already increasing are likely to increase at a much faster pace than previously.
 For many landlords who provide good accommodation at a fair rent (I include myself in this bracket) and who have invested in property to provide a pension for the future or additional income these far reaching changes do seem very unfair.
 As more and more people are in need of rental property the demand is not likely to go down, in fact it is likely to increase if landlords need to sell property as this will increase the number of tenants looking for homes.
 A system that was working for the majority is being penalised for its success it would seem!